OfficeDev/teams-toolkit/docs/sdk/teamsfx.notificationtargettype.md

 ## Remarks

-"Channel" means to a team channel.
-(By default, notification to a team will be sent to its "General" channel.)
-"Group" means to a group chat.
-"Person" means to an individual.
+- "Channel" means to a team channel.
+(By default, notification to a team will be sent to its "General" channel.) - "Group" means to a group chat. - "Person" means to a personal chat.